Stetchy/HcModTools/README.md

 HcModTools - A plugin for AddonGaming servers that assist moderators in their daily tasks.

+Created mostly by hamgooof, partly by Stetchy, maintained by Stetchy.

 Features:

   - Hackergrunt add for moderators, and remove for admins.
 Allows players to be moved groups whilst offline